simplyYan/astrolaxy-go/README.md

 ```

 ## Formulas available
-Astrolaxy offers more than 50 shapes and is constantly being updated to add more formulas.
+Astrolaxy offers more than 90 formulas and is constantly being updated to add more formulas.
 All formulas are original and tested.
 See the available formulas:
 - Absolute Magnitude;
 - Age Of Universe;
 - Ampere Law;